-Suggested organization of contents of the thesis is included in Appendix D. Previous theses are on file in the Learning Resource Center (LRC) and can be checked out by students.
+Suggested organization of contents of the thesis is included in Appendix D.

 General Considerations

 Student Responsibilities:

 - 1. The student is responsible for typing and duplicating the proposal, request forms (for approval for use of human subjects in research), thesis, and other forms/papers necessary for thesis committee and human subjects review committee use. - 2.
 The student is responsible for distributing necessary materials to thesis committee members at least one week prior to scheduled meetings.
 Failure to do so may result in the necessity of rescheduling the meeting. - 3.
 The student is responsible for scheduling thesis committee meetings with committee members at times when all members can be present (with the exception of the oral defense, which is scheduled with the help of the thesis adviser). - 4.
 The student is responsible for using appropriate channels and following agency specifications for permission to contact subjects in agencies.
 Some agencies have Protection of Human Subjects review boards, while others do not.
 The thesis adviser will assist the student in determining appropriate channels for gaining necessary permission before the research is implemented.